stroborobo/werc/tpl/software/xml.md

 	They won't be thrown.
 They will be slowly driven under the nails, so that victim could experience the joy equal to that of dealing with XML.

+"*Some part of me desperately wants to believe that XML-RPC is some kind of elaborate joke, like a cross between Discordianism and IP Over Avian Carriers.*" -- Ex-Cyber on #plan9

+"*XML is simply lisp done wrong.*" -- Alan Cox